-- F.13.3.1 The second test will consist of a small circuit in order to test the agility, the acceleration and maneuverability of the prototypes. - F.13.3.2 The start will be given by a signal of a sport marshal at the starting point. - F.13.3.3 Two photocells will be placed at the start and end of the course in order to record the start and end time for each prototype, being its difference the total time. - F.13.3.4 The rider will have a maximum time of 10 seconds from the signal to start the test. - F.13.3.5 If a cone has been moved or pulled by the rider or prototype, it will lead to a 5 s penalty for each cone.
+- F.13.3.1 The second test will consist of a small circuit in order to test the agility, the acceleration and maneuverability of the prototypes. - F.13.3.2 The start will be given by a signal of a sport marshal at the starting point. - F.13.3.3Two photocells will be placed at the start and end of the course in order to record the start and end time for each prototype, being its difference the total time. - F.13.3.4 The rider will have a maximum time of 10 seconds from the signal to start the test. - F.13.3.5If a cone has been moved or pulled by the rider or prototype, it will lead to a 5 s penalty for each cone.
 If the total number of moved or pulled cones > 5, the test must result as NC. - F.13.3.6 If the rider or prototype surpasses a cone through the wrong side, a 10 s penalty must be applied by each cone.
-If the total number of cones is > 3, the test score must result as NC. - F.13.3.7 The score is assigned according to the classification of the time difference obtained between the start and the end of the test (plus penalties) from lowest to highest based on the next criteria:
+If the total number of cones is > 3, the test score must result as NC. - F.13.3.7 Graphic description of the test: